saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Before the HOL - Migrating SQL databases to Azure.md

    > **Note**: If you see the message stating that Managed Instance creation is not available for the chosen subscription type, follow the instructions for [obtaining a larger quota for SQL Managed Instance](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-resource-limits#obtaining-a-larger-quota-for-sql-managed-instance) before proceeding with the following steps.

-6. Be happy if you don't have any warning!
+6. Be happy if you don't have any warnings!
 Just **cancel** current operation by closing blade.

    ![The closing button is located on top left below user name.](media/cancel-resource-sql-mi.png "Cancel SQL MI resource creation")